A scholarly, peer-reviewed journal devoted to the study of mythopoeic literature

 Submitting Your PaperMythlore is a refereed scholarly journal.
 Mythlore welcomes submissions focusing on the works and scholarship of J.R.R.
 Tolkien, C.S.
 Lewis, and Charles Williams as well as articles on other authors of mythic and mythopoeic literature.
 We invite articles from all critical perspectives.
 All accepted submissions must be recommended by at least one referee; in the case of authors connected with the journal or on the Society's board, a minimum of two recommendations is required.

 All submissions for publication should conform to the MLA Handbook 8th ed.
 (New York: Modern Language Association, 2016), include a list of works cited, and normally should be 5000-10,000 words.
 Reviews of books should be 1000-5000 words.
 Please inquire with the editor before submitting book reviews or shorter "notes."
 Letters are also welcome.
-Submissions should be formatted as Microsoft Word or as plain ASCII text files and submitted electronically via e-mail attachment.
-(Refer to the Mythlore Style Sheet for further details.)
+Submissions should be formatted as Microsoft Word or as plain ASCII text files and submitted through our online editorial management system; you will need to log-in or sign up for an account with SWOSU in order to use the system.
+(Refer to the Final Manuscript Preparation Guidelines for further details.)
 Authors may expect a decision regarding publication within three to six months.

 Janet Brennan Croft